wp-plugins/nextgen-facebook/readme.txt

 = Clean Uninstall =

-Try the NGFB Open Graph plugin with complete confidence -- when uninstalled, NGFB Open Graph removes all all traces of itself from the database.
+Try the NGFB Open Graph+ plugin with complete confidence -- when uninstalled, NGFB Open Graph+ removes all all traces of itself from the database.

 = Great Support =

-NGFB Open Graph is being actively developed and supported.
+NGFB Open Graph+ is being actively developed and supported.
 You can review the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
-If you have questions or suggestions, post them to the WordPress [NGFB Open Graph Support Forum](http://wordpress.org/support/plugin/nextgen-facebook).
+If you have questions or suggestions, post them to the WordPress [NGFB Open Graph+ Support Forum](http://wordpress.org/support/plugin/nextgen-facebook).

 = Developer Friendly =

-NGFB Open Graph also offers a wide variety of filter hooks, functions, methods and constants to customize the output and behavior of the plugin (see the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) and the included `constants.txt` file for a complete list).
+NGFB Open Graph+ also offers a wide variety of filter hooks, functions, methods and constants to customize the output and behavior of the plugin (see the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) and the included `constants.txt` file for a complete list).

 = Pro Version =

 The *Free* version is a complete, stable, well supported and feature rich plugin.
 The [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) also offers enhanced customization features for *each individual Post and Page*.
 You can enable a file cache for social images and JavaScripts (to further improve the page load times), and if you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature.

-Upgrading to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button located on any NGFB Open Graph settings page, purchase the plugin through Paypal, then receive an email with your unique Transaction ID and update the plugin from within WordPress (like a regular plugin update).
+Upgrading to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button located on any NGFB Open Graph+ settings page, purchase the plugin through Paypal, then receive an email with your unique Transaction ID and update the plugin from within WordPress (like a regular plugin update).

 == Installation ==